ryanmosz/wordwise-ai/planning/docs/command-format.md

 10. at the start of working on any task, review the handoff.mdc file, then delete its contents. once you believe a task is complete, update the handoff.mdc file describing what you just did.

+11. review @LOCAL_DEV_ENVIRONMENT.md it's really important to understand the local dev setup.

+12. if creating tasks for my manual verification in handoff.mdc. use this format with no space between the brackets: "- []"

-11. Using the guidelines above, produce your plan to implement and verify task:
+12. Using the guidelines above, produce your plan to implement and verify task: